πͺ© Quick Answer

 What it ISN’T:

-- Matching “Disco Party Pack” sets from Amazon (coordinated cups + banner + napkins = it looks assembled, not intentional)
+- Matching “Disco Party Pack” sets (coordinated cups + banner + napkins look assembled, not intentional)

 - A projector casting slow dot patterns on the wall while overhead lighting kills every other effect